 The District's restricted cash are those accounts held by the trustee and or held by the District that are constrained through external requirements as to their usage.
-The debt service account is held by the 2010 COP bond trustee and represents the debt service reserve required by debt covenants restricting its usage to debt service payments.
-This year, the debt service funds have increased due to higher investment returns.
+The capital asset and debt service accounts are held by the trustee and represent funds required to be used to construct or acquire capital assets and pay down long-term debts, respectively.
+This year, the debt service funds have decreased due to the 2019 Series A and Series B Certificates of Participation (COP) not requiring a reserve fund.
+The 2010 COP reserve fund was used as a source of funds in refinancing the 2010 Certificates of Participation.
 The facility fees cash holds the collection of developer fees charged by the District for connections to the District's distribution infrastructure.
-These fees are restricted to capital expenses by law.
+These fees are restricted to capital expenditures by law.